Aleksej Pokuševski: Personal life

-Pokuševski's family originates from Pristina.
+Pokuševski's family originates from Priština.
 Due to the Kosovo War in 1999, his family escaped to Podgorica (nowadays in Montenegro), and moved to Belgrade, Serbia, afterwards, where Pokuševski was born in 2001.
 Thereafter, Pokuševski and his family permanently moved to Novi Sad.
-Pokuševki family hails from Galicia, present day Ukraine.
+Pokuševki's ancestors hail from Galicia, present-day Ukraine.

 After signing a youth team contract with the Greek basketball club Olympiacos, Pokuševski moved to Greece in 2015, at the age of 13.
 While playing in Greek competitions, he counts as a native Greek domestic player, since he started competing in Greek competitions before the age of 14.
 He was eligible to represent either Serbia or Greece in national team competitions, and he chose to represent Serbia.
 His father Saša Pokuševski, is a former professional basketball player and a coach.
 His father played basketball with KK Priština, and coached KK Novi Sad.

-Pokuševski is a fan of Partizan.